eyalm2000/arcbot/bot-roadmap.md

 - Implement a logging system that:
   - Sends logs to the terminal
   - Sends logs to a dedicated Discord channel (use `LOGGING_CHANNEL_ID`)

+### 5. Last minute stage 1 things

+- rss podcast
+  - there is podcast that i want to check for new episodes, if there is a new one, send message on news channel and ping at the end PODCAST_ROLE_ID. use style of new version message
+- arc.net/release-notes
+  - there is a visual and fun release notesfor arc. every week the link arc.net/release-notes redict to another link with the fun release notes. send a message in new channel if the redict changed to another url. use style of new version message. do not ping (rn)

 ## Stage 2: Additional Requirements (Optional)